TheApeMachine/caramba.nvim/tests/README.md

 ### Test Runners

-The test suite supports multiple execution environments:
+The test suite supports multiple execution environments with different levels of reliability:

 1. **Neovim Headless** (preferred): Uses nvim --headless for authentic testing
 2. **Lua Interpreter**: Fallback for environments without Neovim
-3. **Python Test Runner**: Cross-platform fallback that parses Lua tests
+3. **Python Test Runner**: ⚠️ **FALLBACK ONLY** - Structure validation, NOT execution

+**IMPORTANT**: The Python test runner does NOT execute Lua code.
+It only validates test structure and syntax.
+For real test execution, use Neovim or Lua interpreter.

 ### Requirements